cal-adapt/climakitae/docs/data.rst

 Working with our Data
 **********************
 Data from the Cal-Adapt Analytics Engine can be retrieved, subsetted, visualized, and exported using the *climakitae library*.
+Visit the `Analytics Engine website <https://analytics.cal-adapt.org/data/>`_ to see more information about the various datasets available in our catalog.

 Retrieve and subset the data